cloutier/php-ipfs-api/README.md

 > A client library for the IPFS API.

+Good news everyone!
+[S3r3nity](http://www.s3r3nity.com/) is sponsoring the development of this librairy.
+They will be using it inside one of their (unannounced) projects and its maintainer is hired to implement all the missing api calls (including the new file api) before the end of September 2016.

 **Warning:** Changes will be made from user's suggestions and this warning will be removed when everything is stable.
+First stable release is scheduled for the end of September 2016.

 # Usage